2. TA Theory of Personality (Structural Analysis)

 Personality Activation

-As many as seven personality structures can get activated in response to internal and external stimuli generating a variety of thinking, feeling and behaviour combinations.
+As many as seven personality structures get activated in isolation or in combination, in response to internal and external stimuli.
+The activation generates a variety of thinking, feeling and behaviour combinations.
 These result in related perception, evaluation, assessment and responses.
 A diagram portraying these seven personality structures is given below.

 Functional Model of Personality

-Functional model is used to picture personality incorporating the descriptive aspects of Parent and Child ego states.
+The Functional model is used to picture personality, incorporating the descriptive aspects of Parent and Child ego states.
 Parent manifests as Controlling Parent (CP) and Nurturing Parent (NP).
 Child manifests as Adapted Child (AC) and Free Child (FC).

-The Controlling Parent may manifest as life promoting Controlling Patent or a threatening Critical or Persecuting Parent.
-Nurturing Parent may manifest as a growth promoting Nurturing Parent or a growth denying Rescuing Parent.
-Adapted Child may manifest as Compliant Child or Rebellious Child and Free Child may manifest as Free Child or Natural Child.
-Natural Child is an early aspect of the Free Child.
+The Controlling Parent manifests as life promoting Controlling Patent or a life threatening Critical / Persecuting Parent.
+Nurturing Parent manifests as a growth promoting Nurturing Parent or a growth denying Rescuing Parent.
+Adapted Child manifests as Compliant Child or Rebellious Child and Free Child may manifest as Free Child or Natural Child.
+Natural Child is an early era aspect of the Free Child untouched by social rules, regulations and stipulations.

 Psychopathology

-Pathology represents reaction to pain.
-Psycho-pathology concerns the study of the origin, development and manifestation of mental, emotional and behavioural disorders.
-Psycho-pathology helps to explain coping difficulties and conditions such as neuroses and psychoses.
-This topic is covered under two heads structural and functional pathology.
+Pathology is concerned with reactions of living organisms to pain.
+Psycho-pathology concerns itself with the study of the origin, development and manifestation of mental, emotional and behavioural disorders.
+It also helps to explain coping difficulties and conditions such as neuroses and psychoses.
+The topic of psychopathology is covered under two heads, structural pathology and functional pathology.

 Structural Pathology